opencog/opencog/opencog/reasoning/RuleEngine/rule-engine-src/README.md

 -> output matched: VarNode $B-4 => InhLink $x criminal
 -> input became: (AndLink (ImpLink (VarNode $A-4) (QuoteLink (InhLink $x criminal))) (VarNode $A-4)) -> premises selection
--> one of the premises can be grounded by Nono
+-> one of the premises can be grounded by West
--> forward chain added (InhLink Nono criminal) to atomspace -> no premises with free var, this target is solved
+-> forward chain added (InhLink West criminal) to atomspace -> no premises with free var, this target is solved

 t: InhLink $who criminal
 -> kb match

-$who in the end map to Nono
+$who in the end map to West

 ```